-- On the Policy dialog box, click the Schedules tab.
-1

-- 2 Click New.

-- Specify a unique name for the schedule.
-3

-- Select the Type of backup.

-- See "NetBackup for Sybase backup types" on page 27.

-- 5 Specify the other properties for the schedule.
-See "About NetBackup for Sybase schedule properties" on page 27.

-- 6 Click OK.
+- On the Policy dialog box, click the Schedules tab. - 2 Click New. - 3 Specify a unique name for the schedule. - Select the Type of backup. - See "NetBackup for Sybase backup types" on page 24. - 5 Specify the other properties for the schedule. - See "About schedule properties" on page 24. - 6 Click OK.

-Example automatic backup schedule for NetBackup for Sybase
+Example automatic backup schedule